 - Precolumbian, Colonial, and Contemporary Mexican Art (Art/Spanish 231)

-- An internship for credit in business, environmental studies, language and cross-cultural studies, marketing, political science, religion, Spanish, women’s studies, or youth/family ministry
+- An internship for credit in business, environmental studies, history, interdisciplinary studies, language and cross-cultural studies, marketing, political science, religion, Spanish, women’s studies, or youth/family ministry

 Check out the course syllabi!

 Two houses in Cuernavaca serve as a home base for most students. four- to-six week homestays are an integral part of the academic program.
 Longer homestays are available upon request, as are lesbian- and gay- friendly homestays.

 - A week-long seminar on migration and globalization with homestays in a village were students will learn about Nahua Indigenous spirituality, gender roles, and ecology